qiime2/dev-docs/source/storing-data/archive.rst

 of the information available in the root of the :term:`archive`, but this simplifies the code responsible for tracking and reading provenance.

+To better illustrate this idea, we can look at the following diagram, representing an archive:

 .. figure:: ../img/archive_structure.svg
    :alt: Description of archive structure

+Looking closely we see the previously described ``/data/`` directory and ``metadata.yaml`` file, in addition to a ``VERSION`` file (described below) and the ``/provenance/`` directory in question.

+Following the provenance directory, we see that the provenance structure is repeated within the ``/provenance/artifacts/`` directory.
+This directory contains the *ancestral provenance* of all :term:`artifacts<Artifact>` used up to this point.
+Because the structure repeats itself, it is possible to create a new provenance directory by simply adding all input artifacts' ``/provenance/`` directories into a new ``/provenance/artifacts/`` directory.
+Then the ``/provenance/artifacts/`` directories of the original inputs can be also merged together.
+Because the directories are named by a :term:`UUID`, we know the :term:`identity` of each ancestor, and if seen twice, can simply be ignored.
+This simplifies the problem of capturing *ancestral provenance* to one of merging uniquely named file-trees.

 Why a ZIP File?